sven-mayer/teachCourses/readme.txt

 Manage your courses with teachCorses

 == Description ==
-This plugin unites a course management system (with modules for enrollments, documents and assessments) and a powerful BibTeX compatible publication management.
+This plugin unites a course management system (with modules for documents and assessments) and a powerful BibTeX compatible publication management.
 Both modules can be operated independently. teachCorses is optimized for the needs of professorships and research groups.
 You can use it with WordPress 3.9.0 or higher.

 = Features: =
 * BibTeX compatible multi user publication management